[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 (3) Choose Setting from the right three dots.GoDaddy PHP Update1

-(4) Under Production Site, click change of PHP version row.GoDaddy PHP Update
+(4) Under Production Site, click Change PHP Version Row.GoDaddy PHP Update

 (5) Select the latest one and save changes